mikedamay/dasblog-core/source/DasBlog.Tests/FunctionalTests/FunctionalTests.md

 addition to the artifacts briefly discussed in the paragraphs that follow the diagram you will see there are projects for Support and Automation which provide helper classes and routines to the test projects.
-There is also the Environments hierarchy which is a versioned file system in which the user can select which sand boxed environment to sue in each test.
+There is also the Environments hierarchy which is a versioned file system in which the user can select which sand boxed environment to use in each test.

 ![Schematic](TestFileHierarchy.png)